RickWinter/azure-sdk/docs/cpp/introduction.md

 {% include requirement/MUST id="cpp-design-logical-errorhandling-recov-reporting" %} report errors by throwing C++ exceptions defined in the Azure C++ Core Library.

-> TODO: The Core library needs to provide exceptions for the common failure modes, e.g. the same values as `az_result` in the C SDK.
+> TODO: The Core library needs to provide exceptions for the common failure modes, e.g. the same values as `az_result` in the C++ SDK.

 For example: